sampath3797/imgur-img-gallery/README.md

 ### Git Integration
 ---

 This web application tool is git-integrated for easy to share among developers and maintain, This repository having a `.gitignore` file.
-It excludes `node_modules`, `.angular` etc which are not required for tracking and sync with github remote repository.
+It excludes `node_modules` etc which are not required for tracking and sync with github remote repository.

 ### Configuration